-Reviews and appeals your organization processed in the past year f) State the number of reviews and appeals your organization processed in the past year (use only numbers, do not enter commas or decimals).
+Reviews and appeals your organization processed in the past year f) State the number of reviews and appeals your organization processed in the reporting year (use only whole numbers; do not enter commas or decimals).

-Jurisdiction where members were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) Jan.
-1 to Dec.
-31 Ontario Ontario Canadian Provinces USA Other International Unknown Total Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration Committee n/a n/a n/a n/a n/a 0 Applicants who initiated an appeal of a registration decision 0 0 0 0 0 0 Appeals heard 1 0 0 0 0 1 Registration decisions changed following an appeal 1 0 0 0 0 1
+Jurisdiction where applicants were initially trained in the profession (before they were granted use of the protected title or professional designation in Ontario) from January 1 st to December 31 st of the reporting year Ontario Other Canadian Provinces USA Other International Unknown Total Applications that were subject to an internal review or that were referred to a statutory committee of your governing council, such as a Registration Committee N/A N/A N/A N/A N/A 0 Applicants who initiated an appeal of a registration decision 0 0 0 1 0 1 Appeals heard 0 0 0 0 0 0 Registration decisions changed following an appeal 0 0 0 0 0 0

-Enter "n/a" when the process does not exist in your registration practices.
-Enter "0" when the process exists in your registration practices but the correct value is zero.
+Enter "n/a" if you do not track this information.
+Enter "0" if you track the information, but the correct value is zero.